Dubai Housing Prices Drop 5.9%: First Decline Since 2020

 | Off-plan sales value | Down about 13% | REIDIN |

 For buyers, falling volume matters because it can shift negotiating power.
-It can also expose which projects still have genuine demand and which projects depended on fast market momentum.
+It can also expose which projects still have genuine demand and which ones depend on fast market momentum.

-The source says off plan property accounts for nearly three quarters of Dubai transactions.
-It also says off plan sales value fell about 13% in March from the previous month.
+The source says off-plan property accounts for nearly three quarters of Dubai transactions.
+It also says off-plan sales value fell about 13% in March compared to the previous month.

-The drop does not prove that off plan is unsafe.
-It shows that speculative demand is more sensitive when geopolitical risk, slower population growth expectations and high handover numbers enter the market at the same time.
+The drop does not prove that off-plan investments are unsafe.
+It shows that speculative demand is more sensitive when geopolitical risk, slower population growth expectations, and high handover volumes enter the market at the same time.

 Partner / Real Estate Expert

-The source also gives reasons why the correction may stay controlled.
-Dubai has worked to become less transient, and long term Golden Visas have helped bring more residents who treat the city as a home base.
+The source also gives reasons why the correction may remain controlled.
+Dubai has worked to become less transient, and long-term Golden Visas have helped attract more residents who treat the city as a home base.

 The article says expats account for more than 85% of the UAE population.
-It also reports that some developers still see liquidity and that new projects from Emaar, Azizi Developments and Danube are moving ahead.
+It also reports that some developers still see healthy liquidity and that new projects from Emaar, Azizi Developments, and Danube are continuing to move forward.

-Emaar Properties shares had rallied about 16% from their mid March low by the time of publication.
-This does not cancel the property data, but it shows listed developer sentiment had partly recovered.
+Emaar Properties shares had rallied about 16% from their mid-March low by the time of publication.
+This does not cancel out the property data, but it shows that sentiment around listed developers had partly recovered.

-The resilience case is real, but it needs verification at project level.
-Liquidity in the market does not mean every launch, district or payment plan has the same risk profile.
+The resilience argument is real, but it still requires verification at the project level.
+Liquidity in the broader market does not mean every launch, district, or payment plan carries the same risk profile.

 Founder / CEO

 The market is not showing one simple story.
-Prices and transactions softened in March, while major developers continued launching.
-Investors need project level due diligence, not a market level assumption.
+Prices and transactions softened in March, while major developers continued launching projects.
+Investors need project-level due diligence, not market-wide assumptions.

 The source says some firms are offering incentives such as lower upfront payments to sustain demand.
-This is useful information for buyers because incentives can improve entry terms, but they can also signal pressure to keep absorption moving.
+This is useful information for buyers because incentives can improve entry terms, but they can also signal pressure to maintain absorption rates.

 Investors should separate real value from cosmetic discounts.
-A lower initial payment is helpful only if the total price, payment schedule, service charges and expected rental demand still work together.
+A lower initial payment is only helpful if the total price, payment schedule, service charges, and expected rental demand still make financial sense together.

 The opportunity is not to chase every incentive.
-The opportunity is to use softer conditions to demand cleaner numbers and better risk protection.
+The opportunity is to use softer market conditions to negotiate cleaner numbers and stronger risk protection.

 Head of Sales

 Lower upfront payments can improve cash flow, but they do not replace due diligence.
-Ask for the total payment schedule, handover date, cancellation terms and comparable resale evidence.
+Ask for the full payment schedule, handover date, cancellation terms, and comparable resale evidence.

 - Financial leverage.
-Softer pricing can improve entry math, but the source gives no mortgage rate or bank approval data.
-Financing should be checked separately before committing.
+Softer pricing can improve entry calculations, but the source provides no mortgage rate or bank approval data.
+Financing conditions should be verified separately before committing.

 - Inflation protection.
-Dubai property may still serve as a hard asset strategy, but this source only confirms a March correction after a 70% price rise since 2020.
+Dubai property may still serve as a hard-asset strategy, but this source only confirms a March correction after a 70% price increase since 2020.

 - Window of opportunity.
-A 5.9% monthly index decline and lower sales activity may create better negotiation conditions, especially where developers use incentives.
+A 5.9% monthly index decline and lower sales activity may create better negotiating conditions, especially where developers are offering incentives.

 - Risk control.
-Focus on off plan exposure, developer track record, handover supply, exit liquidity and whether the price still works after service charges and rental assumptions.
+Focus on off-plan exposure, developer track record, handover supply, exit liquidity, and whether pricing still works after service charges and rental assumptions are factored in.